JarrettBillingsley/adi/journal.md

 	- so much for making it flexible :\

 What if the `Write` (or something like it) was composited *into* the `IPrintStyler` (which would now be renamed `IPrintOutput` or something)?
 Would that solve things?

+Yes, it would, and it did ;o

+Next is to rip out the old printing stuff (and update the arch tests!!).